- Addis Ababa

 Transfer between terminals

-Terminals are close to each other, but a free shuttle service is available.
+The terminals are close to each other, but a free shuttle service is available.

 Facilities include a bank and bureau de change, restaurants and bars, duty-free and gift shops, travel agents, a post office, and a tourist help desk.